Sierra Leone

 4%

-Only a small fraction of Sierra Leone's exports to the EU market are eligible for preferences granted by the EU's EBA.
+Only a small share of Sierra Leone's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

 Only a small share of overall imports from Sierra Leone is eligible for EBA preferences.
 Sierra Leone’s most prominent export product to the EU are minerals which are traded under zero most-favoured-nation duties.
-Other prominent import goods from Sierra Leone include chemicals, oils and fats, and transport equipment.
-However, only small shares of exports take advantage of EBA preferences.
+Preference-eligible imports remain small in absolute terms but in 2022 and 2023 were higher than in any year before.
+Preference utilisation, which had been volatile in the past, also stabilised at a rate above 70% since 2021.

 EBA preferences are only used for eleven product sections in total.
 The most prominent product section traded using EBA preferences is vegetable oils and fat – with palm oil being the most important product.
 EU imports from Sierra Leone in this section account for more than 89% of all preferential imports.
 Oils and fats are followed by tobacco, pharmaceutical and prepared foodstuffs.